Canning Beef can be easy and even fun!

 The ONLY way to can beef is by using a pressure canner.
 Using a pressure canner can be intimidating if you are new to canning.
 However, once you get over the fear and get familiar with your canner, it is simple and safe.
 You will wish you would have tried canning meat sooner.

 If you do not already own a canner, there are many options.
-Regardless of the size of your family, I suggest purchasing a canner that can hold 7-quart jars.
+Regardless of the size of your family, I suggest purchasing a pressure canner that can hold 7-quart jars.
 Canning meat has a long processing time, so make the most of each canner full of jars.
 Here is the canner that is similar to the one I use.
 It is a no-frills canner and it works great.
 Now it is called a 23-Quart canner even though it only holds 7-quart jars.
+You will also want to purchase a rack if one isn’t included with the pressure canner.

-I highly recommend using wide mouth quart or pint jars.
-Wide mouth jars are easier to pack.
-However, the real reason I recommend wide mouth jars is on the tail end of the process.
+I highly recommend using wide-mouth quart or pint jars.
+Wide-mouth jars are easier to pack.
+However, the real reason I recommend wide-mouth jars is on the tail end of the process.
 When you open the jar, empty the meat out, the jars are messing and require scrubbing to remove all the meat residue.
-You can stick your entire hand into a wide mouth jar and really scrub them.
+You can stick your entire hand into a wide-mouth jar and really scrub them.
+You should also purchase additional lids since they can only be used once.
+The rings can be used over as long as they do not rust.

 Another kit that I recommend that is optional but very convenient is the canning starter kit.
 At around $12, it is totally worth the money because it will save you many possible burns.
 According to the description, the kit consists of :